 Proteins are building materials that perform many important functions for our bodies.
 They allow the production of enzymes, participate in the processes of transport and metabolism, are material for building cells, and are also responsible for energy balance.

-Potassium promotes mental clarity, improves the supply of oxygen to the brain, helps to get rid of waste products, acts as an immunomodulator.
+Potassium promotes mental clarity, improves the supply of oxygen to the brain, helps to get rid of waste products, and acts as an immunomodulator.
 It improves blood pressure and helps treat allergies.

-Phosphorus supports the whole body, and improves the functioning of the heart, kidneys, liver, and brain, and also maintains the health of teeth, joints, and internal organs.
+Phosphorus supports the whole body, improves the functioning of the heart, kidneys, liver, and brain, and also maintains the health of teeth, joints, and internal organs.
 Also, phosphorus has a beneficial effect on the state of the hormonal system of both men and women.

 Sodium contributes to the formation of saliva, gastric juice, and blood plasma.
 In addition, together with potassium, sodium normalizes water balance, maintains acid-base balance, and provides membrane transport.

 Manganese regulates the healthy metabolism of fats, proteins, and carbohydrates.
 It also controls blood cholesterol levels and enhances the action of insulin.
 Thanks to manganese, the body uses fats fully, which is especially important during the keto diet.

 Selenium regulates healthy metabolism, supports thyroid function, and protects cells from oxidative stress.
 It also supports a healthy immune system and protects your mental health.

 Calcium is a trace mineral that is important for strengthening and maintaining strong bones and healthy teeth.
 It is also necessary for other physical functions, such as muscle control and blood circulation.
 Calcium is not produced by your body and therefore must come from your diet.